pawatsethaput/OpenBank/REST-API-V1.2.md

  * Some calls require OAuth headers ([See here for more details](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-1.0-Server)) to access to protected resources.

  * If information is not available (whether missing or blocked by access control), its value will be null.
-This applies to normal values (Strings, Numbers, etc.) and to Arrays/Objects E.g.
+This applies to normal values (Strings, Numbers, etc.) and to Arrays/Objects.

+ Example:

     {
         "info" : "Some info",